 The fundamental principle underlying this Policy is that employees must not permit relationships with others or external business activities to conflict, or appear to conflict, with the interests of the University.

-To learn more about the University of Conflict of Interest Policy, visit Human Resources website.
+To learn more about the procedures for Management of Conflicts of Interest or other aspects of the University of Conflict of Interest Policy, visit the Conflict of Interest Policy for University of Guelph Employees website.

 Canada Border Services Agency (CBSA) is the government authority who administers and enforces more than 90 acts, regulations and international agreements on behalf of other federal departments and agencies.
 Among them are Customs Act, Customs Tariff, Export and Import Permits Act, Food and Drugs Act, Prohibited and Restricted Goods, etc.